VIRTUOSO

 The Virtuoso virtual device paradigm simplifies this design methodology considerably in many respects.
 Virtuoso provides a platform for a virtual device to be easily created, in conjunction with the virtualization of any peripheral system components needed to facilitate the implementation and testing of the business logic.
 Since the virtual device is already hosted in a PC application and running a high-level language environment such as C#, peripheral systems could then be easily simulated in the same high-level language environment to interact with the virtual device.
 The firmware application developer could then focus on the problem domain in the most natural and direct way.
 For example, to test a firmware application’s response to a 10,000 PSI condition in an oil rig application, the developer need not spend the time driving to a rig and testing with a physical system that generates the conditions necessary to test the business logic, instead the condition can be virtualized with a simple slider control which hooks in at the appropriate driver level, to provide the input needed.
 When the developer runs the virtual device and controls the slider representing system pressure, as far as the firmware application knows, it is running in embedded electronics installed on an oil rig and watching the pressure increase or decrease.
 The value of decoupling the business logic from hardware setups would be difficult to overestimate, as any firmware developer who has frustratingly lost days of productivity due to a bad cable or faulty or difficult-to-work-with setup would attest to.
 Once the firmware application has been developed and tested, now in parallel with the hardware development and the rest of the project activities, when the hardware is complete the virtual device is simply ported over to the hardware target, and the product is ready to ship, as the flow diagram below illustrates.

 As a virtual device running in Visual Studio, the entire set of Visual Studio functionalities and plug-ins are available to the developer for a dramatically improved development experience.
 In addition to the capabilities provided by Unit Testing, the local code debugging nature of Visual Studio, as opposed to remote testing through a debugging hardware interface, makes code debug step-through much faster.
-The environment also provides all of the IDE features that Visual Studio developers are accustomed to, such as IntelliSense, code snippets, plugins, etc.
+The environment also provides all the IDE features that Visual Studio developers are accustomed to, such as IntelliSense, code snippets, plugins, etc.

 Embedded firmware is usually developed and tested by running on the physical microprocessor.
 This means that if a single line of code is modified, the project has to be rebuilt, then loaded into the microprocessor using a hardware tool.
 Then the development environment must communicate directly with the microprocessor when the developer wants to execute a single instruction at a time in order to single-step through code.
 This requires constant communication between the design tool and the microprocessor, and creates a much slower and typically lower-capability debug session.
 The virtual device is completely free from this limitation.
 Requests to execute individual instructions occur instantaneously, and other capabilities not available to embedded debugging environments are also available.
 This difference might seem relatively innocuous; however the difference in productivity due to a software developer that is focused on a problem and getting immediate tool responsiveness is significant.